Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

     optimizer = Adam(LitMNIST().parameters(), lr=1e-3)

-In Lightning, the code above is moved within the :func:`~pytorch_lightning.core.LightningModule.configure_optimizers` method of the LightningModule.
+In Lightning we do the same but organize it under the :meth:`~pytorch_lightning.core.lightning.LightningModule.configure_optimizers` method.

 .. testcode::